CastleCSS/castlecss/README.md

 - Download or clone the package

 ## Updating files

-CastleCSS is built so it's easy to update, you can just download make it your own as long as you don't ovewrite the core files.
+NOTE: Only update the dependencies so you don't overwrite your own SCSS files.
+If you do update the Full package you'll overwrite everything.

+We recommend downloading the full package and updating the dependencies like:
 ```
 npm update castlecss-core
 npm update castlecss-buttons